The Best Neobanks of 2023

 Best Banks 2023

 To determine the Best Neobanks of 2023, GOBankingRates looked at the following factors: (1) monthly fee; (2) minimum balance; (3) checking fee ratio; (4) minimum balance needed in account to earn APY; (5) savings apy; (6) the average mobile app rating between the Android and Apple stores.
-All data is up to date as of Nov.
-9, 2022.
 Rates and fees are subject to change.

 Although the basic idea behind a neobank can be simple to understand, there are still many common questions surrounding them.
 Here are the answers to some of the most frequently asked questions regarding neobanks.